MaShisongLab/SingleCellGGM_Network_Analysis_Tutorial/README.md

 % Also save all the gene used for network analysis into a file. writecell (ggm.gene_name, 'mca.ggm.network.allgenes.txt')
 ```
-## 2. Clustering the network into gene modules using the MCL algorithm
+## 2. Cluster the network into gene modules using the MCL algorithm

 The [MCL algorithm](https://www.micans.org/mcl/) should be installed.